Ketel Marte Player Props: Diamondbacks vs. Braves

 Ketel Marte At The Plate

-- Marte has an OPS of .851, fueled by an OBP of .361 and a team-best slugging percentage of .489 this season.
+- Marte leads Arizona with an OBP of .364, plus a team-best slugging percentage of .496.

-- Among the qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 26th, and he is 29th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks 23rd, and he is 21st in the league in slugging.

+- In 75.9% of his 87 games this season, Marte has picked up at least one hit.
+He's also had 24 multi-hit games.

-- He has homered in 17.4% of his games this season, and 4% of his chances at the plate.
+- He has hit a long ball in 17.2% of his games this season, and 3.9% of his chances at the plate.

-- In 30 games this year (34.9%), Marte has picked up an RBI, and in 13 of those games (15.1%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Marte has driven in a run in 31 games this season (35.6%), including 14 games with more than one RBI (16.1%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.